 Applications.
 The five-page application should consist of a cover sheet with the project’s title, student’s name, and the name and signature of the faculty sponsor; a two-page proposal narrative explaining the nature and significance of the research and the student’s academic preparation for pursuing it; a one-page budget sheet estimating expenses associated with the project; and a one-page time table.

 Calendar.
-Applications should be submitted to the Religious Studies Department c/o John Kaltner, Department Chair, on or before February 4, 2019.
+Applications should be submitted to the Religious Studies Department Chair by early February.
 The award winner will be notified immediately after the selection and recognized at the College Awards Convocation in April.